Gökböri: Prominent Zengid military commander

-Gökböri aids Saladin's conquest of Northern Syria and the Jazira (Upper Mesopotamia)
+Aids Saladin's conquest of Northern Syria and the Jazira (Upper Mesopotamia)

 Following the Zengid defeat at Hama, and the continuing lack any unifying figure in the mould of Nur ad-Din, Gökböri realised that Zengid power was on the wane in Syria and the Jazira and he made the momentous decision to defect to Saladin in 1182.
 Saladin had been repulsed from Beirut and was marching on Aleppo when Gökböri visited him with an invitation to cross the Euphrates into the Jazira, where he was assured he would be welcomed.
 His support for Saladin was instrumental in the defeat of Zengid power in the region; soon little more than the cities of Mosul and Aleppo remained under Zengid control.

 In 1185 Saladin was campaigning against Izz ad-Din Mas'ud, the Zengid ruler of Mosul.
 At this time Gökböri came under suspicion of collusion with Izz ad-DIn.
 Gökböri had promised the sultan a large sum of money towards the cost of the campaign, but was unable to produce it.
 Saladin had Gökböri arrested, but quickly released him.
 Saladin became gravely ill during this campaign, but was nursed back to health in Gökböri's castle at Harran.
 In 1186 the war ended, when Izz ad-Din Mas'ud agreed to become Saladin's vassal.

 Following the conquest of Northern Syria and the Jazira, Saladin added Edessa (Urfa) and Samsat to Gökböri's lands.
 He was then given Saladin's sister, al-Sitt Rabia Khatun, in marriage.